Counselling & therapy to help with issues around gender identity, crossdressing and feminisation hypnosis - online and face to face

 Crossdressing and support for partners of crossdressers or transitioning

-h2 Hypnotherapy provides both face-to-face or online help, individually or as a couple.
+h2 Hypnotherapy counselling and therapy support provides both face-to-face or online help, individually or as a couple.
 Initial telephone consultations are free of charge.
 We can also suggest other places that may be appropriate for further advice and support.

 Feminisation hypnosis service

-Male to female feminisation hypnosis helps transgender women, crossdressing men or transvestites become more 'womanly'.
-Regardless if we were born male or female, we consist of both male and female parts.
+Male to female feminisation hypnosis helps transgender women, crossdressing men, transvestites or 'sissies' become more 'womanly'.
+Regardless if we were born male or female, we consist of both male and female aspects.
 For those who may be born biologically male, or have a stronger male side in them, it can be easy to lose touch of the feminine.

 Feminization hypnosis is not a way to change gender by hypnosis, but is a way to connect to your feminine self without necessarily undergoing drastic physical changes by way of hormones or surgery.
 Clients who use feminizing hypnosis for becoming more feminine might do so as part of the full gender affirmation process.
-Some clients might choose to practice feminisation hypnosis because they wish to adopt more feminine mannerisms, habits, posture and thought processes, even if they do not wish to pursue a full transition later on.
+However, most clients choose to practice feminisation hypnosis because they wish to adopt more traditionally feminine mannerisms, habits, sexual roles and thought processes, even if they do not intend to pursue a full transition.
 It can help transgender, gender fluid and crossdressing men behave in more feminine ways automatically and unconsciously.
 Many crossdressers wish to express themselves by having the confidence to go out in public 'enfemme' or to be able to socialise in a comfortable and relaxed manner whilst dressed.
-Hypnotic triggers can be suggested that will shift the client's subconscious responses from male to female mode, for example when putting on a certain makeup or item of female clothing.
+Hypnotic triggers can be suggested that will shift the client's subconscious responses from male to female mode, for example when putting on a certain makeup or item of female clothing, allowing them to compartmentalise their masculine and feminine personas.

 Hormone treatments and social conditioning alone often can't erase the lifetime of masculine mannerisms, thought patterns, beliefs, and habits that have already established.
 Feminising hypnosis seeks to replace these mannerisms, beliefs and thought patterns with more feminine ones.
-Hypnosis may also be able to assist with breast development for a more natural feminine figure.
+Hypnosis may also be able to assist with breast development for a more natural feminine figure by utilising the 'mind-body connection'.
 Feminising hypnosis works with the subconscious mind to implant hypnotic suggestions that can help the subject to think and behave in more feminine ways, without conscious effort.
 Even men who do not wish to undergo a full gender confirmation process may use this hypnosis technique to feel more comfortable with themselves and confident in their female persona.

-Prices for Feminisation: please note that 'feminisation only' hypnosis sessions are provided at a reduced rate of only £65.
-Please also note: we do not operate a 'dressing service' for transvestites - such facilities are available elsewhere - although clients are encouraged to present at the sessions in whatever way they feel comfortable.
+Prices for Feminisation: please note that 'feminisation only' hypnosis sessions (i.e. where other psychological issues are not dealt with) are provided at a reduced rate of only £65.
+Please also note: we do not operate a 'dressing service' for transvestites - such facilities are available elsewhere and we can put you in touch with services in Glasgow and Edinburgh - although clients are encouraged to present at the sessions in whatever way they feel comfortable.
+For a confidential chat give us a ring on 07919 056142 or use the enquiry form at the foot of this page.